LOADING

 Leading is a skill.
 You are not born with it, you learn how.

-Schools can teach us to be open to connection, to understand the elements that build a tribe.
+Schools can teach us to be open to connection, and to understand the elements that build a tribe.

 Because leadership is now worth more than compliance.